Starting a New Business? Start with a Merchant Services Account

 Setting up an Account

-There are several ways to get started on this process, but the first step is to figure out exactly how you want card payments to integrate into your small business.
-For instance, what kind of cards do you want to take?
+There are several ways to get payment procession solutions in place, but the first step is to figure out exactly how you want card payments to integrate into your small business.
+For instance, what kind of credit cards do you want to take?
 Some accounts take Visa and MasterCard only.
 Some take those plus American Express and Discover.
 Some take even more obscure cards like Diner's Club and others.
 Take a look at your business needs and decide what is best.

 Next you want to figure out how you want to accept payments.
 Do you want to do a simple terminal or point of sale (POS) system, do you need a fully integrated POS system, do you want to accept virtual payments over the internet?
 Do you have subscription services that require monthly recurring payments?

-Once you have all the answers to these questions, it is time to start looking for a company that matches your business's needs.
+Once you have all the answers to these questions, it is time to start looking for a credit card processing company that matches your business's needs.
 Some companies offer flat rates per transaction and some offer percentage based rates per transactions.
 Figure out what is best for your volume of sales.

-Most providers offer several different packages for merchant services accounts.
+Most providers offer several different packages for merchants.
 Many offer merchant accounts that are configured for a specific business type, such as restaurant, law firm etc. It's a good idea to ask your potential providers how they can put together a package that is most beneficial for your needs.

 Why Accept Cards?